 Harold Koplewicz on Generation Social

-As part of SNF Nostos Health and just before the closing of the SNF Nostos Conference on Health, the SNF Dialogues also welcomed 55 students from all over Greece, through a valuable collaboration with The Tipping Point.
+Just before the closing of the SNF Nostos Conference on Health, the SNF Dialogues also welcomed 55 students from all over Greece, through a valuable collaboration with The Tipping Point.
 Doctors, psychologists, neuroscientists, bioscientists, academics, nutritionists, and other experts interacted virtually with students from 20 high schools across Greece, embarking on a broad dialogue on health, prevention, care, and awareness that concluded on the Dialogues stage.
-The students participated in the Health Literacy program, implemented by The Tipping Point with a grant from SNF in collaboration with iMEdD (incubator for Media Education and Development), as part of the SNF Nostos Conference 2022.
+The students participated in the Health Literacy program, implemented by The Tipping Point with a grant from the SNF in collaboration with iMEdD (incubator for Media Education and Development), as part of the 2022 SNF Nostos Conference.

 The SNF Dialogues are curated and moderated by Anna-Kynthia Bousdoukou and are held through the journalism non-profit organization iMEdD (incubator for Media Education and Development).